poseidon/matchbox/docs/getting-started.md

 ## Boot

 Its time to network boot your machines.
-Use the BMC's remote management capablities (may be vendor-specific) to set the boot device (on the next boot only) to PXE and power on each machine.
+Use the BMC's remote management capabilities (may be vendor-specific) to set the boot device (on the next boot only) to PXE and power on each machine.

 ```sh
 $ ipmitool -H node1.example.com -U USER -P PASS power off